Five mistakes students make when choosing a specialty (and how to avoid them)

 General anesthesia - everything you need to know before surgery

-Everything you need to know about general anesthesia before surgery — what it is, how to prepare, what happens on the day of the operation, during it, and after, plus frequently asked questions.
-So you arrive more prepared and calm.
+Everything you need to know about general anesthesia before surgery so you can arrive as relaxed as possible on the day - how it works, how to prepare for it, what happens on the day of the operation, during and after.

-Anesthesia for kids — everything parents need to know before surgery
+Pediatric anesthesia - what parents need to know before surgery

-A parents' guide to general anesthesia for children — how to prepare your child at home, what happens at the moment of induction, and what the side effects look like, from a pediatric anesthesiologist's perspective.
+A parents' guide to anesthesia for children - how to prepare your child at home, what happens at the moment of induction of anesthesia, what the side effects are and what to expect.